 Any such claims, whether with or without merit, could be time consuming and expensive to defend and could divert management's attention and resources.
 A very large claim or several similar claims asserted by a large class of plaintiffs could have a material adverse effect on the Company's business if the Company is unable to successfully defend against or resolve these matters or if its insurance coverage is insufficient to satisfy any judgments against the Company or settlements relating to these matters.
 Although the Company has product liability insurance and other types of insurance, the policies may not provide coverage for certain claims against the Company or may not be sufficient to cover all possible liabilities.
 Further, the Company may not be able to maintain insurance at commercially acceptable premium levels.
 Adverse publicity arising from claims made against the Company, even if the claims are not successful, could adversely affect the Company's reputation or the reputation and sales of its products.
-An adverse outcome in any intellectual property litigation could require that AGI, among other things: pay substantial damages and/or cease the development, use or sale of processes that infringe upon other patented intellectual property; expend significant resources to develop or acquire non-infringing intellectual property; discontinue processes incorporating infringing technology; or obtain licenses to the infringing intellectual property and could have a material adverse effect on AGI's business and financial results.
+An adverse outcome in any intellectual property litigation could require that AGI, among other things: pay substantial damages and/or cease the development, use or sale of processes that infringe upon other patented intellectual property; expend significant resources to develop or acquire non-infringing intellectual property; discontinue processes incorporating infringing technology; or obtain licenses to the infringing intellectual property and some or all of which could have a material adverse effect on AGI's business and financial results.

-In 2021, two legal claims related to the bin collapse described below under "Warranty Obligations" were initiated against AGI for a cumulative amount in excess of \$190 million.
-AGI has legal and contractual defenses to these legal claims, has filed defenses, and is defending itself.
-AGI continues to believe that any financial impact will be at least partially offset by insurance coverage.
+In 2021, two legal claims related to the bin collapse described below under "Warranty Obligations" were initiated against AGI.
+AGI has settled one of the claims and has legal and contractual defenses to the remaining claim, in respect of which AGI has filed its defense, and is defending itself.
+AGI continues to believe that any financial impact from the remaining claim will be at least partially offset by insurance coverage.
 AGI is working with insurance providers and external advisors to determine the extent of this cost offset.
 Insurance recoveries, if any, will be recorded when received.
 See also "Legal Proceedings and Regulatory Actions".
-AGI's financial condition, results of operation and business could be materially and adversely affected if AGI is unable to successfully defend against or resolve these matters or if its insurance coverage is insufficient to satisfy any judgments against AGI or settlements relating to these matters or is otherwise not available.
+AGI's financial condition, results of operation and business could be materially and adversely affected if AGI is unable to successfully defend against or resolve this claim or if its insurance coverage is insufficient to satisfy any judgments against AGI or settlements relating to this claim or is otherwise not available.